safaebm/1---Mandatory-Excercise/Readme.md

 ```

-- we creat a funsion the new values of the circle the new radius calculated above
+- we creat a function that updates the new values of the circle the new radius calculated above

 ```bash
   const update = (data: ResultEntry[]) => {